akka/akka/akka-docs/scala/tutorial-chat-server.rst

 From now on we will assume that it is imported like this and can use it directly.

 Akka Actors are extremely lightweight.
-Each Actor consume ~600 bytes, which means that you can create 6.5 million on 4 G RAM.
+Each Actor consume ~600 bytes, which means that you can create 6.5 million on 4 GB RAM.

 Messages are sent using the '!' operator: